kokkos/kokkos.github.io/content/community/team.md

 tags: ["Team", "Sandia"]
 ---

-The Kokkos Team is a multi-institutional group of HPC, C++ and Linear Algebra experts with a dedication to making life easier for computation scientists and engineers.
+The Kokkos Team is a multi-institutional group of HPC, C++ and Linear Algebra experts dedicated to making life easier for computation scientists and engineers.

 {{< image src="img/snl-logo-632x200.jpg" class="community-team-image-column">}}